Gerald Kraak Anthology and Prize

 An anthology and prize on the topics of gender, human rights and sexuality, for writers and photographers across Africa.

-Submissions for the Gerald Kraak Anthology and Prize will be kept open all year round.
-We are now accepting submissions for the fourth anthology and prize.
+Submissions for the sixth Gerald Kraak Anthology and Prize will be open from the 25 May, 2026 and will close on 18 August 2026.

 Created in honour of the late activist Gerald Kraak’s extraordinary legacy of supporting human rights, this prize advances his contribution to building a world that is safe and welcoming to all.